JorgeArteagaR3/JorgeArteagaR3/README.md

 ---

-### 💡 My Engineering Philosophy
+### 💡 My Engineering Philosophy in Practice

 I believe shipping features is only half the job.
 True success comes from building systems that are performant, scalable, and maintainable.
+Here’s how I put that philosophy into practice:

+* **From 0 to 1: Product Leadership**
+    As a Co-founder & Lead Engineer, I specialize in the entire product lifecycle.
+I led the end-to-end technical development of two AI-powered SaaS platforms (`cortosai.com` & `swagify.pro`), architecting the full-stack infrastructure and scalable backends to take them from initial concept to market launch.

-* **Performance is a Feature:** I'm obsessed with optimization.
-In my recent roles, I've led migrations that resulted in a **40% improvement in page load times**, a **50% smaller CSS bundle**, and a **+20 point Lighthouse score increase**.
+* **Performance is a Feature**
+    I'm obsessed with optimization.
+While leading a critical CMS migration from React 16 to Next.js 15, my focus on performance resulted in a **40% improvement in page load times** and a **50% smaller CSS bundle**.

-* **Scalability is in the Architecture:** I focus on modernizing API layers to handle growth and ensure data integrity.
-I've engineered solutions that **reduced unnecessary API calls by 60%** and led migrations from GraphQL to tRPC to achieve end-to-end type safety and **cut API response times by 150ms**.
+* **Scalability is in the Architecture**
+    I focus on modernizing API layers to handle growth.
+For an enterprise API serving clients like Starbucks and KFC, I engineered a solution that **reduced unnecessary API calls by 60%**.
+Separately, I led a migration from GraphQL to tRPC, achieving end-to-end type safety and **cutting API response times by 150ms**.

-* **From 0 to 1:** As a co-founder, I specialize in the entire product lifecycle.
-I can take a high-level business concept, architect the technical roadmap, and build the shippable, AI-powered MVP from the ground up.

----

-### 🚀 Featured Work

-Here are a few things I'm proud of.
-I recommend **pinning** these to your profile.

-#### 1. cortosai.com & swagify.pro (AI SaaS Platforms)
-As Co-founder & Lead Engineer, I led the end-to-end technical development of two AI-powered SaaS applications.
-I architected the full-stack infrastructure, designed scalable backend services for complex, asynchronous media processing, and integrated the AI models to bring these products from concept to launch.
-* **Tech:** Next.js, Node.js, tRPC, Tailwind CSS, AWS, Firebase, AI Model APIs

-#### 2. Enterprise CMS & API Optimization (Case Study)
-Led a critical migration for a legacy CMS from React 16 to a modern Next.js 15 architecture.
-My solution for optimizing data workflows (serving clients like **Starbucks, KFC, and Pizza Hut**) **reduced redundant API calls by 60%**, saving significant infrastructure costs.
-* **Key Outcomes:** 40% faster page loads, 60% fewer API calls.

 ---